MicrosoftDocs/azure-docs/articles/storage/common/security-restrict-copy-operations.md

 1. Create a new Log Analytics workspace in the subscription that contains your Azure Storage account, or use an existing Log Analytics workspace.
 After you configure logging for your storage account, the logs will be available in the Log Analytics workspace.
 For more information, see [Create a Log Analytics workspace in the Azure portal](../../azure-monitor/logs/quick-create-workspace.md).
 1. Navigate to your storage account in the Azure portal.
 1. In the **Monitoring** section, select **Diagnostic settings**.
 1. Select the Azure Storage service for which you want to log requests.
-For example, choose **blob** to log requests to Blob storage.
+For example, choose **blob** to log requests to Blob Storage.
 1. Select **Add diagnostic setting**.
 1. Provide a name for the diagnostic setting.
 1. Under **Categories**, in the **Logs** section, choose **StorageRead**, **StorageWrite**, and **StorageDelete** to log all data requests to the selected service.